 - Facilitating student-related and/or enrolment-related matters such as tracking and managing attendance and academic performances, application and renewal of student passes

 - Providing information and/or updates related to Kinderland’s programmes, products and services, marketing campaigns, promotions, benefits, and events by SMS, phone, email, fax, mail, website, social media and/or any other appropriate communication channels;

-- Administering and processing of any payments, fee adjustments, insurance claims, refunds and waivers related to programmes, products, services and/or trainings requested;
+- Administering and processing of any payments, fee adjustments, insurance claims, refunds and waivers related to programmes, products, services and/or training requested;

-- Responding to any enquiries, requests or complaints and resolve any issues and disputes which may arise from any relationships with Kinderland;
+- Responding to any enquiries, requests or complaints and resolving any issues and disputes which may arise from any relationships with Kinderland;

 - Conducting market research or surveys on Kinderland’s programmes, products and/or services;